 - The probability P for an event to occur is given by the square of the complex magnitude of a quantum amplitude for the event, Q. The quantum amplitude Q associated with an event is the sum of the amplitudes associated with every history leading to the event.

 - The quantum amplitude associated with a given history is the product of the amplitudes associated with each fundamental process in the history.

-If there is an argument to support the insistence upon non-violence thoughtaction at all, it is on these bases and these bases alone.
-It is on the long-term effects of identification and organization, the subtle nuances of our individual actions which add up in the collective unconscious as it changes over time.
+If there is an argument to support the insistence upon non-violence on pragmatic (rather than simply moral) grounds at all, it is likely to arrive on these bases.
+The long-term effects of non-violent action - the subtle nuances of our individual actions – “add up” in the collective unconscious as it changes over time.

-Granted a heightened degree of construct awareness, our new-found Witz may allow us to carefully determine the future we will encounter.
-In realizing the oftentimes traumatic histories of each and every individual, and of each and every society at large (e.g. via studying collective traumas such as the Holocaust), we are called by Crisis to Wander in new paths on the luminous ground of the Wilderness.
+Granted a heightened degree of construct awareness, our new-found Witz may allow us to carefully determine first-in-the-last-instance the future we will encounter.
+We are called by Crisis to Wander in new paths on the luminous ground of the Wilderness.